jkeohan/bonus_lectures/redux/intro-to-redux.md

 Since the App is the top level Component in our React hierarchy we will be adding our store there.

 ### The Store
 A `store` is used to hold one global state object.
-The is but one single store for the entire application.
+There is but one single store for the entire application.
 The `store` is responsible for managing state which includes performing state updates based on the `actions` it receives.

 Creating a store requires that we first import the `createStore` function from `redux`.